 Afraid of Change

 What crystallized my dislike was the way the workshop’s trainer danced around when asked if James Damore’s infamous memo counted as “radical candor”.
-Damore’s memo passed all of the tests the trainer had just outlined, but since it would have been awkward to say “yes”, the trainer talked for a couple of minutes without actually addressing the question.
+Damore’s memo passed all of the tests of “radical candor” the trainer had just outlined, but since it would have been awkward for him to say “yes”, he talked around the question for a couple of minutes without actually answering it.
 A little while later, one of the women in the workshop pointed out that “say what you think” is a much riskier strategy for her than it is for a middle-aged straight white guy.
 In response, one of the men said, “Are you saying the book is sexist?”
 When she said yes, he replied, “But it can’t be—the author is a woman.”

 What ties this all together, I think, is a deep-seated fear of change: not the superficial kind, like virtual reality or speech recognition, but meaningful changes in who we are, how we work, and the kind of society we construct.
 A quick search at your favorite online bookstore will turn up hundreds or thousands of books on how to start a tech company.
 Where are the books on how to keep one going?
 Where’s the guidance on what to do once your exponential virality or blitz scaling or whatever the hell they’re call it this week is behind you, as it inevitably will be some day?
 It’s as if Silicon Valley only cared how to pick up, not about how to maintain a healthy relationship.
 (The fact that there are more workshops in the Valley on the former than on the latter is probably not a coincidence.)